nikolashn/basque/MANUAL.md

 Funcs (functions) are a type that represents procedures.
 The return type of a func can be any type assignable to a variable, or `void` (representing no return value).

 ### Other future types
-In the future there will be support for many other types: floating point numbers, pointers, structures, enumerations, and more.
+In the future there will be support for many other types: floating point numbers, structures, enumerations, and more.

 ## Syntax
 ### Comments